ifrountas/bmwp-cli/README.md

 6. Ready a database backup for seamless client handoff.

 ## > wp bmwp-export-site
 Empower your clients with this command.
-It meticulously prepares a comprehensive backup, priming the site for a smooth transition to an alternative host."
+It meticulously prepares a comprehensive backup, priming the site for a smooth transition to an alternative host.